Russ Adams (photographer)

-In 1967 he became the official (volunteer) photographer of the U.S. National Championship at Forest Hills.
+In 1967, he became the official (volunteer) photographer of the U.S. National Championship at Forest Hills.
 At the birth of Open Tennis he developed and implemented the system for on-court photographers at the 1969 U.S. Open Championship in tandem with the tournament director Bill Talbert.
 He served as director/liaison of photographers for the U.S. Open, and was instrumental in developing the universal "Code of Conduct" in conjunction with the Professional Tennis Council to be used by photographers covering tennis events around the world.
 He was a founding member of the International Tennis Federation Media Commission and served on the Board for 17 years.

 Adams's collection of tennis images was considered the largest privately held source of images in the tennis world.
-"His portfolio of photos is probably the most comprehensive volume chronicling the game of tennis from its professional infancy," stated fellow International Tennis Hall of Famer Jim Courier in a Northeast Tennis Magazine (Summer 2007) cover profile of Adams.
+"His portfolio of photos is probably the most comprehensive volume chronicling the game of tennis from its professional infancy," stated fellow Hall of Famer Jim Courier in a Northeast Tennis Magazine (Summer 2007) cover profile of Adams.

 Adams died on June 28, 2017, at age 86.